Brother Jonathan (novel): Plot

 The storyline begins in 1774 in the Connecticut home of Presbyterian preacher Abraham Harwood.
 Abraham lives in the fictional community of Gingertown with his son Walter Harwood, his Virginian niece Edith Cummin, and a mysterious figure named Jonathan Peters.
 The introductory chapters illustrate the individual nature of the characters within the specific cultural context of New England.
 Walter loves Edith and feels jealous of her relationship with Jonathan.
 Abraham becomes implicated in a murder that occurred near Abraham's church, but the community turns its attention to Jonathan and drives him out of Gingertown.

 Walter becomes restless in his rural surroundings, but his father will not let him leave for New York City.
 Walter grew up spending time in the forest among Indigenous people, particularly his friend Bald Eagle.
 When Walter gets caught in a spring flood, Bald Eagle saves him and brings him home.
 Edith and Walter express love for each other and become engaged.

 With his father's consent, Walter takes a stage coach to New York following a send-off from community members exhibiting New England customs.
 He gets a job in a counting house and moves into a Quaker household, where he learns that his father has been killed and his family home seized by Loyalists.

 Walter meets a young man named Harry Flemming who has news concerning Edith.
 He reports that she is living among high society in Philadelphia and has asked for news of Jonathan.
 This inquiry reignites Walter's jealousy.
 Walter ends the engagement and develops relationships with two other women: Mrs. P. and Olive Montgomery.
 Olive knows Edith from childhood and met Jonathan through Harry.

 Walter and Harry get very drunk while observing riotous behavior during Declaration of Independence celebrations.
-Harry leads Walter to the luxurious home of a courtesan named Emma.
+Harry leads Walter to the luxurious home of a courtesan named Emily.
 She seduces Walter and they sleep together, though he is troubled by thoughts of Edith.

 Walter finds a note written by Abraham explaining that Walter's father is not Abraham but, rather, a man named Warwick Savage, whom Abraham murdered upon discovering Warwick's sexual affair with his wife.
 The note also explains how Jonathan was implicated by his appearance near the murder scene.
 It also describes the strange likeness between Jonathan and Warwick.

 Walter joins the Continental Army and serves under Captain Nathan Hale and Colonel Warwick Savage.
 Walter is bothered by the colonel's resemblance to Jonathan, then learns from Indigenous friends and from a letter from Edith that Warwick is actually Jonathan using a false identity.
 Walter learns that Jonathan has sinister reasons for joining the army.
 Jonathan tries to kill Walter during the Battle of Long Island and Walter wounds him in self defense.